daksh7011/username-checker/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue,email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue,email, or any other method with the maintainers of this repository before making a change.
 Alternatively you can also contact maintainer on [Telegram] (https://t.me/daksh7011) or [Email] (mailto:me@daksh7011.com)